asaikali/tap-up-and-running/03-full/readme.md

    are using.
 You can configure a CNAME alias in your DNS that point to the CNAME returned from the command `kubectl get service/envoy -n tanzu-system-ingress`

+# GKE Specific install notes

+1. The GKE control plane seems to perform aggresive rate limiting against the api-server.
+Make sure to use a regional GKE cluster not a zonal GKE cluster.